kreemer/kreemer.github.com/_posts/2013-11-18-encodings.md

 ---

-I hate them all :X
+I hate them all :weary: